babelsociety/website/content/blog/beyond-market-economy/index.md

 Monopolies tend to be strictly regulated in many countries, however big businesses often find loopholes or ignore it until they are busted.
 See [Amazon hit with record US$1.3 billion fine for abuse of supply chain monopoly](https://techhq.com/2021/12/amazon-hit-with-record-us1-3-billion-fine-for-abuse-of-supply-chain-monopoly/) for a quick example.

 This issue is particularly important because it reflects the limits of fierce competition.
 Even in an environment as strictly competitive as markets, **those who actually win the game**, raking in the greatest profits, **do so through collaboration rather than competition**.

-Given the chance, every business will have the tendency to band up with others because by doing so they solidify their power in the market and can greatly increase their profits.
+Toxic competition however brews toxic collaboration, in fact those agreements are often unstable and aim to brutally drive out of market as many competitors as they can.

 ## Markets don't measure societal value